l-gorman/farm-size-analysis/README.md

 * [Using jupyter with venv](https://anbasile.github.io/posts/2017-06-25-jupyter-venv/)
 * On the markdown presentation, press S to enter presenter view and see notes
+* Look at terrapop extract for information on Terra Data

 # Rspatial Issues